Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: RESULTS AND DISCUSSIONS

 One notable point is the absence of a single representative rate-limiting step for the CO-to-\ce{CH4} conversion.
 Previous studies by \citet{visscher2010deep,visscher2011quenching} identified specific reactions, such as \ce{CH3OH}+H$\rightarrow$\ce{CH3O}+\ce{H2} or \ce{CH3OH}$\rightarrow$\ce{CH3}+OH, as rate-limiting step under Jupiter’s atmospheric conditions.
 Subsequently, \citet{wang2015new} used the rate coefficient for the latter reaction to constrain Jupiter's oxygen abundance within a range of $0.1–0.75\times Z_{\odot}$.
 However, our rate analysis (Figure~\ref{fig:chemistry}) demonstrates that no single reaction dominates.
 Instead, both the Hidaka reaction and the thermal decomposition of \ce{CH3OH} significantly contribute to \ce{CH3} formation.

 Although we employed identical reaction rate coefficients to those used by \citet{visscher2011quenching} (Hidaka reaction from \citet{moses2011disequilibrium}; \ce{CH3OH} decomposition from \citet{jasper2007kinetics}), our analysis did not identify a single rate-limiting step, unlike their results.
 We argue that our finding is more realistic due to the complexity and highly coupled, nonlinear nature of the full chemical reaction network, which makes it unlikely for a single reaction to consistently dominate the rate across all conditions.
-Consequently, rather than approximating the chemical timescale by focusing on individual reactions \citep{visscher2010deep, visscher2011quenching, wang2015new}, it is more precise to directly compute the destruction rate of the species of interest (e.g., CO in the current work) at thermal equilibrium across relevant $T$–$P$ profiles (e.g., the $T$-$P$ profile of Jupiter's atmosphere in the current work).
+Consequently, rather than approximating the chemical timescale by focusing on individual reactions \citep{visscher2010deep, visscher2011quenching, wang2015new}, it is more precise to directly compute the characteristic eigenmodes of the Jacobian matrix and their projection to the species of interest (e.g., CO in the current work) at thermal equilibrium across relevant $T$–$P$ profiles (e.g., the $T$-$P$ profile of Jupiter's atmosphere in the current work).
 This approach intrinsically captures the nonlinear interplay among all involved reactions and species.
-To accomplish this, we employed \texttt{Cantera} \citep{Goodwin_Cantera_An_Object-oriented_2024} (details described in Section~\ref{subsec:chemical_timescale_approach}).
+To accomplish this, we employed \texttt{Cantera} \citep{Goodwin_Cantera_An_Object-oriented_2024} (details described in Section~\ref{subsec:chemical_timescale_approach} and Appendix~\ref{sec:appendix_jacobian}).